cbadura/hack_assembler/Readme.md

 have no instruction line number.)

 Variable symbols: they are assigned a mem address starting at 16 (after 16 registers).

-All these are kept in a symbol table (a linked list); predefined are the following:
+All these are kept in the symbolic table; predefined are the following:

 symbol  value
 R0      0